note3crafter/AnywhereBackpack/README.md

 O O
 OOO
 ```
 Then create chest named 'Backpack'.
+But it is not activated.

-Tap somewhere with holding chest (backpack) or type command /backpack, then large chest window will be displayed.
+To activate, tap somewhere with holding it.

+Then, then large chest window will be displayed.
+(Also you can open with command /backpack)

 * To enable command, write `allow-open-with-command` to true